Paul Krugman explains why US government debt never has to be repaid.

 To add to this last point, if you were running a huge corporation, and sometimes it costs 15% interest to borrow money and other years it costs 2.5% interest.
 When would you borrow more money to pay for long-lasting infrastructure investments, when interest rates are high or when they are low?

-One more question.
-If rapture happened during class and we were the only people left behind on earth, how would we save for retirement?
+One more question: If rapture happened and the only people left behind on earth were you and a group of 30 friends, how would you save for retirement?